tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment/index.md

 graphics boots to make
 the VM run smoother.

-#### Cloud deployment
+### Cloud Deployment

 For a cloud deployment the requirements are simple:

 - An Ubuntu VM with at least 1 vCPU, 2 GB RAM, 8 GB storage.
 - A desktop computer to run the JavaFX clients.

 It doesn't hurt to pick a better one.
-An Azure B2s / B2ms size is plenty enough for testing.
+An Azure B2s/B2ms size is plenty enough for testing.

+#### Important

-**Important:** If you plan to set up a cloud deployment over a WAN or the Internet then you must have a good background in networking since this is a really tough/impossible endeavor.
+If you plan to set up a cloud deployment over a WAN or the Internet then you must have a good background in networking since this is a really tough/impossible endeavor.

 I have tried for many days to achieve this goal, but it is not feasible to fulfill.
 I don't plan on doing so, because the underlying technology is archaic (RMI), and I'm a Software Engineer and not a DevOps.

 The problem is likely due to the system using callbacks, and the client has to be a server too to export its object, then firewall and inbound rules have to be configured for each client machine, the IPs and ports are another mess, and a machine might just be able to run only one client at a time.
-Then, just make an "AIO"-fashioned deploy where all the machines run on the same LAN if you don't have a larger infrastructure running on the same LAN.
+Then, just make an "AIO"-fashioned deployment where all the machines run on the same LAN if you don't have a larger infrastructure running on the same LAN.

 More on this:

 - [How to send a message from Server to Client using Java RMI?](https://stackoverflow.com/questions/29284276/how-to-send-a-message-from-server-to-client-using-java-rmi)